flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ### Display size

 This can be used to indicate support for a specific display size(s).
-The tag value must be an integer, measured in logical pixels.
+The tag value must be a positive integer, measured in logical pixels.

 The `compare` attribute is usually used with `ge` or `le` which means `greater than or equals to` and `less than or equals to`